docxology/lean_niche/docs/ProofGuide.md

 # Proof Development Guide

-This guide provides comprehensive instructions for developing formal proofs in the LeanNiche environment.
+This guide provides comprehensive instructions for developing formal proofs in the LeanNiche environment, covering all **402 theorems** across **24 modules** with practical examples and research applications.

 ## 📋 Table of Contents